高级检索+

 垄作栽培对汞矿区水稻中汞累积的影响

-• 摘要: 汞矿区稻田汞污染会导致水稻甲基汞(methylmercury,MeHg)含量超标,因此建立汞污染稻田安全利用措施,降低水稻甲基汞富集风险对保护矿区居民健康具有重要意义。该研究通过田间试验,研究了不同高度垄作7 cm(R7)、10 cm(R10)、15 cm(R15)和18 cm(R18)对水稻富集汞及土壤中汞迁移转化的影响。结果表明:1)与对照(平淹)相比,垄高为10 cm(R10)处理中稻米THg和MeHg含量的降低率最大,分别为21%和37%。2)随着垄作高度的增加,不同垄高(R7、R10、R15和R18)处理的水稻根系MeHg含量显著降低了46%~62%(P<0.05);孔隙水MeHg浓度显著降低了35%~70%(P<0.05)。3)与对照相比,不同垄高(R7、R10、R15和R18)处理土壤中铁锰氧化态汞占总汞的比例降低,有机结合态汞占总汞的比例增加,且铁锰氧化态汞浓度与稻米MeHg含量呈显著正相关(P<0.01)。研究结果发现,在废弃汞矿区附近稻田中起垄且高度为10 cm时,稻米中THg和MeHg含量能够显著降低,这为探索有效修复土壤汞污染以及降低稻米中Hg富集风险的方法提供了理论参考。
+• 摘要: 汞矿区稻田汞污染会导致水稻甲基汞(methylmercury,MeHg)含量超标,因此降低水稻甲基汞富集风险对保护矿区居民健康具有重要意义。该研究通过田间试验,研究了不同高度垄作7 cm(R7)、10 cm(R10)、15 cm(R15)和18 cm(R18)对水稻富集汞及土壤中汞迁移转化的影响。结果表明:1)与对照(平淹)相比,垄高为10 cm(R10)处理中稻米THg和MeHg含量的降低率最大,分别为21%和37%。2)随着垄作高度的增加,不同垄高(R7、R10、R15和R18)处理的水稻根系MeHg含量显著降低了46%~62%(P<0.05);孔隙水MeHg浓度显著降低了35%~70%(P<0.05)。3)与对照相比,不同垄高(R7、R10、R15和R18)处理土壤中铁锰氧化态汞占总汞的比例降低,有机结合态汞占总汞的比例增加,且铁锰氧化态汞浓度与稻米MeHg含量呈显著正相关(P<0.01)。研究结果发现,在废弃汞矿区附近稻田中起垄且高度为10 cm时,稻米中THg和MeHg含量能够显著降低,这为探索有效修复土壤汞污染以及降低稻米中Hg富集风险的方法提供了理论参考。

-Abstract: Mercury(Hg) and its compounds pose significant toxicity to humans, especially the organic species methymercury(MeHg), which can be bioaccumulated and biomagnified along the food chain.
-Rice (Oryza sativa L) consumption, which is grown in Hg mining areas and also in certain inland areas in Southwestern China, was the major source of MeHg exposure for inhabitants.
-Therefore, reducing the content of methylmercury in rice is crucial for protecting the health of populations in Hg-mining areas.
-Ridge tillage is a traditional agronomic practice, which has the advantages of water conservation and increasing yield.
-Ridge tillage can improve soil air permeability and affect the migration and transformation of redox sensitive elements in soil, and reduce the accumulation of heavy metals (such as arsenic) in rice.
-However, the effect of ridge cultivation on the migration of mercury in the soil-rice system remains unclear.
-To investigate the effect of ridge tillage on Hg accumulation in rice and Hg mobilization and transformation in soil, a field experiment was conducted in the Wanshan Hg mining district of southwestern China.
-The experimental treatments involved various ridge heights.
-The ridge heights were 7cm (R7), 10cm (R10), 15cm (R15) and 18cm (R18).
-The flooded treatment with conventional till (no ridge) served as the control (R0).
-The results showed that the change from conventional till to ridging rice cultivation patterns presented preferable environmental potential for inhibiting the uptake of both total mercury(THg) and MeHg in rice grain.
-After the application of different ridge height treatments, the ridge height of 10 cm (R10) treatment had the best effect on reducing the total mercury and methylmercury content in rice, and the total mercury and methylmercury content in rice were reduced by 21 % and 37 %, respectively, compared with the control.
-Ridge cultivation improved soil pH value and redox potential (Eh), and the soil pH value and Eh were significantly correlated with MeHg content in rice roots(P<0.05).
-As ridge height increases, the contents of MeHg in rice root for ridge tillage treatments (R7, R10, R15 and R18) significantly decreased by 46%~62% (P<0.05)., and this decrease was likely due to reduced MeHg concentrations in pore water resulting from ridge tillage.
-Specifically, ridge tillage treatments (R7, R10, R15, and R18) significantly decreased MeHg concentrations in pore water by 35%~70% compared to the control (P<0.05).
-Additionally, when compared with the control, ridge tillage treatments (R7, R10, R15, and R18) showed a decrease in the proportion of Fe-Mn oxide-bound Hg and an increase in organic-bound Hg.
-Among them, the proportion of Fe-Mn oxide-bound Hg decreased from 0.067% of control to 0.038%, and the proportion of organic-bound Hg increased from 66.4% of control to 79.8% in the R10 treatment.
-Furthermore, the oxide-bound Hg was positively correlated with the MeHg contents in rice grain (P<0.01).
-In conclusion, the ridge height of 10 cm in the paddy fields significantly reduced the contents of THg and MeHg in rice grain.
-These findings offer a theoretical foundation for exploring remediation strategies of mercury pollution in soil and reducing the risk of Hg accumulation in rice.
+Abstract: Mercury (Hg) and its compounds have posed some significant toxicity to humans.
+Notably, the organic species methymercury (MeHg) can be bioaccumulated and subsequent biomagnified along the food chain.
+In inland areas of Southwestern China, rice (Oryza sativa L.) consumption constitutes the primary source of MeHg exposure for local inhabitants.
+Thus, it is very crucial to reduce the content of methylmercury in rice, particularly for the national food security in the Hg-mining regions.
+Alternatively, the heavy metals (such as arsenic) can be reduced to accumulate in rice during ridge tillage.
+This agronomic practice also enchances soil air permeability, facilitating the migration and transformation of redox-sensitive elements in the soil.
+Ridge tillage is a conventional agronomic measure for water conservation and yield enhancement; however, it remains unclear on the effect of ridge cultivation on the migration of mercury in the soil-rice system.
+This study aims to investigate the impact of ridge tillage on Hg accumulation in rice, Hg mobilization, and transformation in soil.
+A field experiment was conducted in the Wanshan Hg mining district of southwestern China.
+The experimental treatments involved various ridge heights: 7cm (R7), 10cm (R10), 15cm (R15), and 18cm (R18).
+The flooded treatment with the conventional till (no ridge) served as the control (R0).
+The results showed that there was some variation from the conventional till to ridge cultivation patterns.
+Preferable environmental potential was presented to inhibit the uptake of both total mercury (THg) and MeHg in rice grain.
+Furthermore, the ridge height of 10 cm (R10) treatment also shared the best performance to reduce the total mercury and methylmercury content in rice, compared with the rest treatments of different ridge heights.
+The total mercury and methylmercury content in rice were reduced by 21% and 37%, respectively, compared with the control.
+Ridge tillage improved the soil pH value and redox potential (Eh), which were significantly correlated with the MeHg content in rice roots (P<0.05).
+The content of MeHg in the rice root after ridge tillage treatments (R7, R10, R15, and R18) significantly decreased by 46%-62% (P<0.05), as the ridge height increased.
+The reason was likely that the MeHg content were reduced in the pore water resulting from ridge tillage.
+Specifically, the ridge tillage treatments (R7, R10, R15, and R18) significantly decreased the MeHg content in the pore water by 35%-70%, compared with the control (P<0.05).
+Additionally, the ridge tillage treatments (R7, R10, R15, and R18) also decreased the proportion of Fe-Mn oxide-bound Hg, while there was an increase in the organic-bound Hg, compared with the control.
+Among them, the proportion of the Fe-Mn oxide-bound Hg decreased from 0.67‰ of control to 0.38‰, whereas the proportion of the organic-bound Hg increased from 66.4% of control to 79.8% in the R10 treatment.
+Furthermore, the oxide-bound Hg was positively correlated with the MeHg content in rice grain (P<0.01).
+In conclusion, a ridge height of 10 cm in the paddy fields significantly reduced the content of THg and MeHg in rice grain.
+These findings can also offer a theoretical foundation for the remediation strategies of mercury pollution in soil, in order to reduce the risk of Hg accumulation in rice.

 /